This website provides information for general purposes only.Read our full disclaimer

 Red Flags

-• The fund is domiciled offshore (Luxembourg, Cayman Islands) but marketed as Golden Visa eligible without clear regulatory oversight in the target country.
+• The fund is domiciled offshore (Luxembourg, Cayman Islands) but marketed for the Golden Visa route without clear regulatory oversight in the target country.

 • The registration number provided does not appear in the regulator's public search tool.